platformsh/platformsh-docs/src/development/variables.md

 ## Accessing variables

-You can get a list of all variables defined on a given environment either [via the Web Interface](/administration/web/configure-environment.html#settings) or using the CLI:
+You can get a list of all variables defined on a given environment either [via the management console](/administration/web/configure-environment.html#settings) or using the CLI:

 ```bash
 $ platform variables